MatiFerreira/Databricks-Certified-Associate-Developer/README.md

-# Databricks Certified Associate Developer
+# Databricks Certified Data Engineer Associate
 Guideline for me and other to do the exam certification